exthand/Exthand.Gateway/README.md

 ### 1. Register a user.

 Before being able to get transactions or initiate payement, you have to send to the Exthand:Gateway (E:G) information about the your user (PSU).
-For PIS, an email address or cell phone number is sufficient.
+For PIS, your internal PSU ID and an email address or cell phone number is sufficient.
 For AIS, we require first name, last name, date of birth, email address and version of the Terms and Conditions accepted by the PSU.

 #### Call GetTCAsync (AIS only)

 Retrieves the latest version of the Terms and Conditions and Privacy Notice.
-If doing AIS, you have to show or provide a link those two files, and collect the consent (click on checkbox).
+If doing AIS, you have to show or provide a link to those two files, and collect the consent (click on checkbox).
 The consent means: Me, as a PSU, I accept Exthand shares my banking data with __your company__.
 If doing PIS, forget this, consent is not required.

 Once you get the consent of the PSU, you have to register him on E:G.